SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Introduction

 \subsection{Contributions}

-In this work, we bridge the gap outlined above by proving a general \textbf{dichotomy}: For a large class of smooth activation functions (such as the logistic, hyperbolic tangent, softplus or GELU function \cite{Hendrycks2023} which has been used in BERT \cite{Devlin2019} and GPT-3 \cite{Brown2020}) and loss functions (such as mean squared error or binary cross entropy), the gradient flow either \begin{itemize} \item converges to a critical point, or \item diverges to infinity with the loss converging to a \emph{generalized critical value} \cite{Rabier1997}. \end{itemize} Using finiteness of the set of generalized critical values \cite{dAcunto2000}, we deduce the existence of a threshold $\varepsilon>0$ such that any gradient flow initialized within $\varepsilon$-distance to the optimal level necessarily converges to it.
+In this work, we bridge the gap outlined above by observing a general \textbf{dichotomy}: For a large class of smooth activation functions (such as the logistic, hyperbolic tangent, softplus or GELU function \cite{Hendrycks2023} which has been used in BERT \cite{Devlin2019} and GPT-3 \cite{Brown2020}) and loss functions (such as mean squared error or binary cross entropy), the gradient flow either \begin{itemize} \item converges to a critical point, or \item diverges to infinity with the loss converging to a \emph{generalized critical value} \cite{Rabier1997}. \end{itemize} Using finiteness of the set of generalized critical values \cite{dAcunto2000}, we deduce the existence of a threshold $\varepsilon>0$ such that any gradient flow initialized within $\varepsilon$-distance to the optimal level necessarily converges to it.
 We refer to \autoref{thmA} for a mathematically rigorous statement of our dichotomy result.
+We emphasize that convergence of gradient methods to critical points under boundedness assumptions is a well-understood phenomenon \cite{Bolte2007, Attouch2010, Attouch2013, Davis2020, Dereich2021, Bianchi2022, Josz2023, Hu2024}.
+Our main goal in stating the above dichotomy is to make the results from \cite{dAcunto2000} accessible to the deep learning community as the existence of the threshold $\varepsilon>0$ seems to be unnoticed in the deep learning literature.

-As a concrete application of our dichotomy, we complement the divergence results obtained in \cite{Petersen2021,Lyu2020,Vardi2022,Gallon2022} by a general \textbf{divergence result for polynomial target functions}: For a polynomial target function $p\colon \R^n\to \R^m$ of degree at least two, a sufficiently big neural network architecture and a sufficiently big training dataset or even data distribution, we prove that the loss has no global minimum, but infimum zero.\footnote{Note that this statement does not follow from the universal approximation theorem since we even achieve infimum zero with a \textbf{fixed} architecture.} In particular, the optimal neural network parameters can only be achieved asymptotically.
+As a concrete application of this dichotomy, we complement the divergence results obtained in \cite{Petersen2021,Lyu2020,Vardi2022,Gallon2022} by a general \textbf{divergence result for polynomial target functions}: For a polynomial target function $p\colon \R^n\to \R^m$ of degree at least two, a sufficiently big neural network architecture and a sufficiently big training dataset, we prove that the loss has no global minimum, but infimum zero.
+In particular, the optimal neural network parameters can only be achieved asymptotically.
 Thus, by the dichotomy result, the gradient flow diverges whenever the parameters are initialized at a loss level below $\varepsilon$.
 We refer to \autoref{thmB}, \autoref{thmC} and \autoref{corPoly} for a mathematically rigorous statement of our divergence result.
+The ``infimum zero'' part of our result is essentially well known and a standard ingredient in proofs of the universal approximation theorem \cite{Pinkus1999, Bolcskei2019, DeVore2021, DeRyck2021, Petersen2021}.
+Our novel contribution here is the ``no global minimum'' part and the resulting divergence phenomenon for the gradient flow.